dannyv7/Garden-of-Sinners/README.md

 - Player character movement is dictated by the usage of a joystick which is treated as a two channel analog to digital converter in the software (assigned to PortE4 and PortE5 of the Launchpad)
 - The joystick adc sampling was done at 125K samples/second and was handled by the Timer0A interrupt service routine
 - The joystick used for my first deployment of the code was a SainSmart UNO 2560 R3 STM32 A072 (can be found here: https://www.amazon.com/gp/product/B00CO2N18A/ref=oh_aui_search_detailpage?ie=UTF8&psc=1)
-- 3x basic switches/buttons - assigned to each of the player attacks (mapped to PortD0 - PortD2)
+- 3x basic switches/buttons - assigned to each of the player attacks (mapped to PortD0 - PortD2) and read via SysTick_Timer's ISR

 Sound:
 - Loops a six second sample of Silent Ensemble from Touhou composed by ZUN
 - Music was edited and trimmed to a 6s .wav file then ran through a MatLab conversion program to generate its corresponding values in a char array
-- The background music was outputted to an 8-bit binary weighted DAC using multiple resistors in parallel and series
+- The background music was outputted to an 8-bit binary weighted DAC using multiple resistors in parallel and series at the correct tempo controlled by Timer1A's interrupt service routine

 Additional Credit:
 - ZUN - composer of BGM